Jorge0521/Food-List-2/README.md

 # HOW TO RUN

-After having both this and the GraphQL server downloaded, yarn && yarn start inside of both folders.
+After cloning both food-list and graphql-server, run the commands yarn && yarn start inside of both folders.
+This will allow the GraphQL Server to run first so information can display correctly on the local website.

 # ABOUT THE GRAPHQL SERVER

 The GraphQL server is a stitched schema of Yelp’s GraphQL API and our own schema, which stores the dishes.

+# ADDITIONAL INFORMATION

+This website is still a work in progress.
+Currently, the Los Angeles and San Francisco locations pull the correct data.
+Other locations will be available in the future!